BUPT-GAMMA/OpenHGNN/README.md

 # OpenHGNN
-This is an open-source toolkit for Heterogeneous Graph Neural Network(OpenHGNN) based on [DGL [Deep Graph Library]](https://github.com/dmlc/dgl).
+This is an open-source toolkit for Heterogeneous Graph Neural Network(OpenHGNN) based on [DGL [Deep Graph Library]](https://github.com/dmlc/dgl) and [PyTorch](https://pytorch.org/).
 We integrate SOTA models of heterogeneous graph.

 ## Key Features